Basil (Ocimum basilicum) is a versatile herb commonly used in cooking.

 Balancing Sunlight Exposure

-If your Basil plant is getting too much sunlight, move it to a shadier location.
+If your Basil is getting too much sunlight, move it to a shadier location.

 Growing Basil indoors requires a shadier location, such as near an east or west-facing window where it will get indirect sunlight, as too much direct sunlight can cause the leaves to become scorched and the plant to wilt in the shade.

-These plants need at least 6 hours of sunlight per day, so ensure the plant isn’t getting too much or too little light.
+These plants need at least 6 hours of sunlight daily, so ensure the plant isn’t getting too much or too little light.

 5. Nutrient Deficiencies

-Basil plants can also suffer from nutrient deficiencies, which can cause their leaves to turn yellow.
+Basil plants can also suffer from nutrient deficiencies, which can cause their leaves to yellow.

 The most common nutrient deficiency is nitrogen, but the plant can also lack other essential nutrients like phosphorus and potassium.